bennett000/four-bit-cpu/schematics/README.md

 * I/O names on KiCad sheets use one (`1`) based indexing
 * KiCad names use `ALL CAPS` for acronyms and `CamelCase` for short forms

+## SPICE Conventions

+* Casing matters.
+Even though it doesn't matter to SPICE it matters to some of the tooling

 ## Utilities

 * `test.sh` this utility takes one argument, the name of a netlist (`*.cir`) file to run.